Assessment Tiers

 BASELINE is the exception: it recognizes that the first assessment often begins with sacct data alone, before facility data is available.
 BASELINE is a meaningful starting point, not a penalty.

-Section titled “Partial certification”Organizations that have not yet provided data for all engines receive certification on the engines they have.
+Section titled “Partial assessments”Organizations that have not yet provided data for all engines receive a score for the engines they have.
 A cluster assessed on ACE, PACE, and GRADE with a composite of 0.68 is CAPABLE, not penalized for missing COOL and FLUX.
-The certification report discloses which engines were included.
+The assessment report discloses which engines were included.

 This design rewards organizations that start the process rather than waiting until they can provide complete data.

-Section titled “Tier in certification records”The tier appears in the cert ID: PTL-YYYYMMDD-ORGSLUG-TIER.
-The cert ID is tamper-evident — paired with a SHA256 hash of all certification fields.
-PTL can verify any cert ID on request.
+Section titled “Tier in assessment records”The tier appears in the report ID: PTL-YYYYMMDD-ORGSLUG-TIER.
+The report ID is tamper-evident — paired with a SHA256 hash of assessment fields.
+PTL can review any report ID on request.

 The score is the truth

-Section titled “The score is the truth”Two FRONTIER organizations — one scoring 0.851, one scoring 0.973 — are both FRONTIER.
+Section titled “The score is the truth”Two FRONTIER assessments — one scoring 0.851, one scoring 0.973 — are both FRONTIER.
 They are not the same.
-Buyers, funders, and regulators who want precision should ask for the PTL Score, not the tier.
+Readers who want precision should ask for the PTL Score, not only the tier.
 PTL always reports both.

 Longitudinal record